-Europe is well-known for it’s deep history, great architecture and natural beauty.
+Europe is well-known for its deep history, great architecture, and natural beauty.
 I’ll be honest with you, making this list about the most beautiful cities in Europe was one of the hardest articles I’ve ever written, just because it was so hard to choose between the countless gorgeous and unique cities.

-In the end I decided to only list the cities I’ve visited myself so I can assure you from a first-hand experience that they are truly the most prettiest cities in Europe.
+In the end, I decided to only list the cities I’ve visited myself so I can assure you from a first-hand experience that they are truly the prettiest cities in Europe.
 So here goes the list of the best cities in the continent that you need to put on your Europe bucket list right away!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

 No time to read now?
 Pin it for later!

 Paris is not only one of the most beautiful cities in Europe but it’s also one of the most breathtaking dream destinations in the world.
 You can easily spend there weeks without getting bored but spending 4 days in Paris is a good start to discovering the best of the city.

 If you’re visiting Paris for the first time, seeing the famous Eiffel Tower must be on your itinerary.
 No pictures do justice to how incredible the Iron Lady is in real life!

 Paris is home to many world-class museums and while many people decide to visit the Louvre to see the Mona Lisa, the Musée d’Orsay and the Musée Rodin are also worth exploring.